Royal Library, Denmark: Librarians

 The first librarian was Marcus Meibom, followed 1663-1671 by Peder Griffenfeld.
-Later librarians included J. H. Schlegel, Jon Erichsen, Daniel Gotthilf Moldenhawer (1787-1823 notorious for stealing numerous books to enrich the library collections) and Chr.
+Later librarians included J. H. Schlegel, Jon Erichsen, Daniel Gotthilf Moldenhawer (1787–1823 notorious for stealing numerous books to enrich the library collections) and Chr.
 Bruun.
 Since 1900 the former librarians are H.O.
-Lange (1901-1924), Carl S. Petersen (1924-1943), Svend Dahl (1943-1952), Palle Birkelund (1952-1982), Torkil Olsen (1982-1986), Erland Kolding Nielsen (1986-2017), followed by the present Director General Svend Larsen.
+Lange (1901–1924), Carl S. Petersen (1924–1943), Svend Dahl (1943–1952), Palle Birkelund (1952–1982), Torkil Olsen (1982–1986), Erland Kolding Nielsen (1986–2017), followed by the present Director General Svend Larsen.

+Book theft in the 1970s

+In the 1970s, the library saw the largest book theft in Danish history, with the case only being resolved in 2003.
+Almost 3,200 works (books and similar), mostly antiques, were stolen from the library by an employee.
+Most have since been recovered, but a few hundred remain missing.

 Items collected

 Books, journals, newspapers, pamphlets and corporate publications, manuscripts and archives, maps, prints and photographs, music scores, documentation of folkways and popular traditions, four annual electronic copies of the Danish Internet by legal deposit.